Seagate/management-controller-api-client-samples/mc-reference-scripts/login/README.md

   -x PROTOCOL, --protocol PROTOCOL
                         Specify the protocol (default: https) -r {a,r}, --request {a,r}
-                        Specify the request type: a for API, r for REST (default: a) -e {b,s,bs}, --encoding {b,s,bs}
+                        Specify the request type: a for API, r for REST(depricated) (default: a) -e {b,s,bs}, --encoding {b,s,bs}
                         Specify the encoding type: b for base64, s for sha256, bs for base64+sha256 (default: b)
 ```